Last Updated August 2, 2021

 Affordable, High-Quality Workforce

-For doing business, Romania is home to one of the world’s best workforces for everything from virtual assistants to editors to web developers.
-People here are smart, but the level of English spoken is excellent.
+Romania is home to one of the world’s best workforces when it comes to doing business — for everything from virtual assistants to editors to web developers.
+People here are smart, and the level of English spoken is excellent.

 The only way your customers would tell that their customer service email was handled by a non-American is the classic eastern European curtness practiced here.